-THE TATTIVE TO WAIT VERY Appendix I Amendment #5 2020 Tage 25 of 27 Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency y.
-If the source of the non-federal share is appropriations to another state agency (or agencies specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism the is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as a Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c: at Other State Level Source(s) of Funds.
-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the function (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscosuch as an Intergovernmental Transfer (IGT), including any matching arrangement indicate if funds are directly expended by State agencies as CPEs, as indicated in Item pecif Government or Other Source(s) of the Non-Federal Share of Computable Waiver Co the source or sources of the non-federal share of computable waiver costs that are not from s .
-Select one: 0 Not Applicable.
-There are no local government level sources of funds utilized as the non-federal share. √ Applicable Check each that applies: √ Appropriation of Local Government Revenues.
-Specify: (a) the local government entity or entities that have the authority to levy taxes other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transf the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transf er

-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-The Maryland Annotated Code, Health-General, §7-705 states that the DDA will use local funds to offset the State's share of support of day habilitation and vocational services.
+CC OMN MUN JITY PATHWAYS WAIVER - Appendix I Amendment #3 2020 Page 23 of 27 APPENDIX I-4: Non-Federal Matching Funds a.
+Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the State or sources of the non-federal share of computable waiver costs.
+Select at least one: $\sqrt{}$ Appropriation of State Tax Revenues to the State Medicaid agency Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.
+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c: Other State Level Source(s) of Funds.
+Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c: pecify Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
+It the source or sources of the non-federal share of computable waiver costs that are not from state is.
+Select one: 0 Not Applicable .
+There are no local government level sources of funds utilized as the non-federal share. √ Applicable Check each that applies: Appropriation of Local Government Revenues.
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: The Maryland Annotated Code, Health-General, §7-705 states that the DDA will use local funds to offset the State's share of support of day habilitation and vocational services.
 The amount of local funds is limited to the amount paid by each jurisdiction in FY 1984.
 These funds meet the applicable federal requirements.

 Each state fiscal year, the DDA invoices all 23 counties and Baltimore City for the amount noted in statute.
 The jurisdictions pay the state by check or through an interagency transfer.
-These local funds are credited to the appropriate budget and are applied to the appropriate expenditures.